The Ultimate Guide to HARO Link Building: Strategies and Benefits

 HARO covers a wide range of topics and industries—technology, business and finance, health, travel, sports, lifestyle, etc. You can use HARO for link building in any of these niches, as long as you have noteworthy value as a source.

 However, some niches are more competitive than others, so you have to be more selective and strategic.
-To ease this task, use filters along with select keywords when searching for matches involving queries pertaining directly to your niche expertise.
+To ease this task, use filters along with selected keywords when searching for matches involving queries pertaining directly to your niche expertise.

 How long does it take to see results from HARO link building?